EduardoMegaPlays556/relay/readme.md

 The relay is not used for transferring the actual gameplay packets, it is only used for the initial discovery process to allow clients to find each other, stuff such as coordinates and chat messages aren't visible to the relay

-For your convenience, a "run.bat" and "run.sh" script is included which will auto-restart the relay if it crashes, remove the "--debug" flag from the java command in the script when used in production
+For your convenience a "run.sh" script is included which will auto-restart the relay if it crashes, remove the "--debug" flag from the java command in the script when used in production